Department of Labor Logo United States Department of Labor

 Important Qualities

 Critical-thinking skills.
-Nuclear technicians must carefully evaluate all available information before deciding on a course of action.
-For example, radiation protection technicians must evaluate data from radiation detectors to determine if areas are safe and must develop decontamination plans if they are not safe.
+Nuclear technicians must evaluate information and decide on a course of action.
+For example, they may need to analyze data from radiation detectors and develop decontamination plans if areas are not safe.

 Math skills.
-Nuclear technicians use scientific and mathematical formulas to analyze experimental and production data, such as reaction rates and radiation exposures.
+Nuclear technicians use mathematics to analyze experimental and production data, such as reaction rates and radiation exposures.

 Pay About this section